awsaavedra/awsaavedra.github.io/content/documentation.md

 2. Expertise in Meditation to be in a Gamma state
 3. Guided Meditation apps and trainings
 4. Silent retreats
+5. Descartes’ Error by Antonio Damasio
+6. Meditations by Marcus Aurelius

 ## 6. Social and Cultural Life